 However, keep in mind that most raw feeders categorize some organ meats as muscle meat.
 These include:

 What are widely recognized as offal meats in raw diets are:

-When switching your dog to a raw food diet, keep in mind that feeding him protein-rich organ meats will not provide him with all the nutrients he needs.
+When switching your dog to a home-cooked diet, keep in mind that feeding him protein-rich organ meats will not provide him with all the nutrients he needs.
 Thus, including offal meats in your dog’s diet is important to ensure he has sufficient nourishment.

 How Much Organ Meat Should Dogs Eat in Raw Food Diet?